xrdocs/8000/_tutorials/cisco-8000-pbts-implementation-basic.md

 </div>

 Now let's try sending traffic flows toward destinations that fall within this subnet 102.1.0.0/16.
-All flows have different /32 IP destination, but they all have same IP precedence field set with value 7.
+All flows have different /32 desination IPs, but they all have same IP precedence field set with value 7.

 "show interface accounting" output: